aldbr/dirac-cwl-proto/README.md

 - `src/modules`: Python scripts for individual steps in workflows.
 - `src/cli`: Utility scripts for managing and executing CWL workflows.
-- `workflows`: CWL workflow definitions.
+- `test/workflows`: CWL workflow definitions.

 To use the workflows and inputs directly with `cwltool`, you need to add the `modules` directory to the `$PATH`: